Detailed guides to painful problems, treatments & more

 1. Nerves make people nervous!
 So to speak.
 The whole idea of nerves gets people anxious.
 Could it be a nerve? people ask.
 Is this a nerve problem?
 What if it’s a nerve?
 Is something pinching my nerve?
 Something must be pinching a nerve.

 3. A good example is the mandibular notch, which is just under the cheekbone and in front of the jaw joint.
-It’s full of nerves, but completely safe to massage — indeed, it’s a particularly nice spot to massage.
+It’s full of nerves, but very safe to massage — indeed, it’s a particularly nice spot to massage.
 See Massage Therapy for Bruxism, Jaw Clenching, and TMJ Syndrome.

 Although the most obvious effect is bruising from a lot of broken blood vessels, nerves undoubtedly get hurt sometimes as well.